Meet Sarah Baganz

 THE BEGINNING

 Not long ago, I came across an old document in which I had written as a teenager that I wanted to become an art therapist.
-I was surprised to see this, as I did not remember having that ambition at such a young age.
-However, in my mid-20s, after reflecting on my experiences, observations, and insights from life, I arrived at the same conclusion once again.
+I was surprised, as I did not remember having this ambition at such a young age.
+Yet, in my mid-20s, through reflecting on my experiences and observations, I arrived at the same path again.

 While studying fine art, I found myself more captivated by the process of creating art than by the finished product.
 I often walked around the Academy, engaging in conversations with fellow students about their motivations for making art and what it meant to them.
 I also noticed that simply adding a new layer of paint to my large canvases could stir a range of emotions, from discomfort to calm.
 The colours I used and the way I applied them seemed to have a profound impact on my inner feeling landscape.
 Yet, when I shared these insights with my mentors, they often did not know how to respond, as if these observations were uncharted territory.